The Doctoral and Masters Program in Health Promotion Sciences offer:

 - Health Promotion (9 credits): Three courses in health promotion are encouraged to assist the student in achieving their professional, educational, and scholarly goals.
 This menu of GPAH courses includes GPAH 6324 (Critical Issues in Health Promotion Disease and Disability Prevention), GPAH 5319 (Health Education for At Risk Population) GPAH 6305 (Health Program Planning and Evaluation).

-- Research (9 credits): Students are expected to complete GPAH 6306 (Research Methods) and two additional statistics courses.
-The three courses selected to fulfill this category will equip the student with the knowledge and skills necessary to successfully complete their master’s thesis.
+- Research (9 credits): Students are expected to complete GPAH 6306 (Research Methods), GPAH 5005 (Biostatistics for Health Professions), GPAH 6005 (Multi-level Mediation-Moderation Modeling for Health Sciences).
+The three courses selected to fulfill this category will equip the student with the knowledge and skills necessary to successfully complete their graduate work.

 The Master's of Science degree in Health Promotion Sciences may be earned under either of two plans, as determined by the advisory committee

 Plan A (Thesis Tract *) The department strongly advocates research and encourages students to enroll in the Plan A program, which requires the completion of a research project, submission of a thesis, and satisfactory completion of a cohesive curriculum.
 Students in this option are responsible for a minimum of 30 credits of advanced course work including the completion of a 9-credit research project.